JoshHutchison/Jedi-survival/Goals.md

 # Goals

 ## Friday
-- Create an Arena
+Done - Create an Arena
-- Create player character
+Done - Create player character
-- Be able to move the character around
+Done - Be able to move the character around

-- remove player
-- add storm trooper
+Done - add storm trooper
-- have the storm trooper shoot
+Done - have the storm trooper shoot

 ## Monday
-- have to storm troopers move
+Done - have to storm troopers move
-- have the storm trooper shoot from any location towards the middle
-- add the player back in
-- have the storm trooper shoot at the player while stationary
+Done - have the storm trooper shoot from any location towards the player Done - shoot at the player while moving
-- shoot at the player while moving

 ## Tuesday

-- add in collision for when the bolts hit the player
-- add in lightsaber swipes
+Done- add in collision for when the bolts hit the player Done- add in lightsaber swipes
-- add in reflection collision and reversing of the bolt
+Done- add in reflection collision and reversing of the bolt

 ## Wednesday

+- add the death of guys
+- add in multiple enemies
+- add in a start screen
+- add in a dearth screen
 - add in timer
 - add in death screen with final time
 - add in replay button